richlv/osmnotes/README.md

 Bounding box must follow the [OSM notes API](http://wiki.openstreetmap.org/wiki/API_v0.6#Map_Notes_API) syntax of left,bottom,right,top.
 Multiple bounding boxes can be supplied.
 If the bounding boxes overlap, notes may appear several times in the output.

 Regions are predefined name:bbox pairs, read from a JSON file.
-Instead of remembering a bbox, specifying topleft and bottomright, one could just do:
+Instead of remembering a bbox or specifying topleft and bottomright, one could just do:
 ```
-perl osmnotes.pl --region latvia:riag
+perl osmnotes.pl --region latvia:riga
 ```
 to get all notes in a region, associated with that name.